ElikBelik77/eos/README.md

 ```bash
 make all
 ```
-To run the operating system you need bochs or qemu and run
+To run the operating system you bochs and run:
 ```make bochs``` or ```make qemu```